 Opportunity for Blacks was limited, but for whites, it seemed unlimited.
 And despite surging "Black pride" and the advancement of Black art and culture, most doors were closed to non-whites.

 Ironically, a scientist, Dr. Junius Crookman (generally played by Tariq Trotter but replaced by the talented Akron Watson) invents a machine that can turn melanated people white.

 Natty and ambitious, Max Disher (the superb Brandon Victor Dixon) meets a beautiful white woman Helen Givens (Jennifer Damiano) in a Harlem club, and everything changes.
-He wants her, but to get her, or anything else he truly desires, Max needs to be white.
+He wants her, but to get her, or anything else he truly desires, Max must be white.

-Part of a tight knit circle of Harlem artists and professionals, Max's best friend Bunnie (the power singer Tamika Lawrence) as well as the capciously voiced Madame Sisseretta (Lillian White) - her role is based on the Black hair product enterpreneur C. J. Walker and perhaps the amazing Black opera minstrel star Sissieretta Jones -- want Harlem to remain a bastion of black ingenuity and creativity.
+Part of a tight knit circle of Harlem artists and professionals, Max's best friend Bunnie (the power singer Tamika Lawrence) as well as the capaciously voiced Madame Sisseretta (Lillian White) - her role is based on the Black hair product entrepreneur C. J. Walker and perhaps the amazing Black opera minstrel star Sissieretta Jones -- want Harlem to remain a bastion of Black ingenuity and creativity.

 Seduced by the prospect of "passing" Max takes the treatment and poof!
 He's white.
 Then of all things, he heads down to plantation land in search of the white woman who stole his heart and gets swooped into the role of head wizard.
-Along with the right to make millions spouting bigotry and racism, he gets the woman he loved as his wife.
-Weirdly, she doesn't want to be married to a white racist.
+Along with the right to make millions spouting bigotry and racism, Max (aka head wizard) gets the woman he loves as his wife.
+Weirdly, she doesn't want to be married to a racist.